TanushriVijay12/midterm1/readme.md

 - **Design Patterns:**
     - Command Pattern: Each calculator operation is encapsulated in its own command class (e.g., AddCommand, SubtractCommand, etc.), all implementing an execute() method, ([app/commands/basic_commands.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/commands/basic_commands.py)).
-    - Facade Pattern: A simplified interface that hides the complexity of underlying data manipulations.The history manager module wraps complex Pandas operations (loading, saving, and clearing history) into simple methods. ([app/history_manager.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/history_manager.py))
+    - Facade Pattern: A simplified interface that hides the complexity of underlying data manipulations.The history manager module wraps complex Pandas operations (loading, saving, and clearing history) into simple methods.([HistoryManager](https://github.com/TanushriVijay12/midterm1/blob/master/app/history_manager.py))
     - Factory/Strategy-like Approach: Plugin system - A dynamic method for extending application functionality without changing core code.
-New commands are "registered" via plugins. (implemented in [app/plugin_manager.py](https://github.com/TanushriVijay12/midterm1/blob/main/app/plugin_manager.py))
+New commands are "registered" via plugins. (implemented in [PluginManager](https://github.com/TanushriVijay12/midterm1/blob/master/app/plugin_manager.py))
+    - Singleton Pattern (Implicit): Ensures a class has only one instance.
+While not explicitly implemented as a separate Singleton class, the logging configuration in [app/main.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/main.py) is initialized once and behaves similarly to a Singleton, ensuring consistent logging throughout the application.

 - **Environment Variables:**
-  The application loads configuration values (such as `LOG_LEVEL`) from environment variables using `python-dotenv` ([app/main.py](https://github.com/TanushriVijay12/midterm1/blob/main/app/main.py)).
+  The application loads configuration values (such as `LOG_LEVEL`) from environment variables using `python-dotenv` ([app/main.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/main.py)).
 This approach allows secure and dynamic configuration without hardcoding sensitive data.

 - **Logging:**
-  A comprehensive logging system is set up in [app/main.py](https://github.com/TanushriVijay12/midterm1/blob/main/app/main.py) using Python’s logging module.
+  A comprehensive logging system is set up in [app/main.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/main.py) using Python’s logging module.
 Logs are written to `applog.log` and include detailed messages with timestamps and severity levels, aiding in monitoring and debugging.

 - **Exception Handling:**
   The code uses try/except blocks to handle errors gracefully, following both the EAFP and LBYL philosophies.
-Input is validated before operations, and errors (such as conversion failures or invalid operations) are caught and logged ([app/main.py](https://github.com/TanushriVijay12/midterm1/blob/main/app/main.py)).
+Input is validated before operations, and errors (such as conversion failures or invalid operations) are caught and logged ([app/main.py](https://github.com/TanushriVijay12/midterm1/blob/master/app/main.py))